 The festivities, known as the World’s Most Magical Celebration, will kick off on October 1, 2021 and last for 18 months.
 You can read everything that’s officially announced and rumored for the festivities in our Ultimate Guide to Walt Disney World’s 50th Anniversary!

 Before its grand debut, Harmonious will soft open on September 29, 2021.

 On both that night and September 30, Harmonious will be shown at 9 pm.
 While it still says “Harmonious – Opening October 1, 2021” on the official entertainment title, this soft opening is official.
 You can find it on the entertainment schedule and calendar on DisneyWorld.com.
 (Note that media previews of Harmonious are occurring on those nights, so don’t be surprised if not all viewing areas are available.)

 The appearance of these Harmonious platforms in World Showcase Lagoon provided controversial among Walt Disney World fans.
 Social media has torn into these, understandably so.

 The key criticisms are that these block World Showcase sightlines and look like some Waterworld-inspired post-apocalyptic ramshackle floating community.
-Rather than piling on here, I’m going to take a “wait and see” position.
+It’s hard to imagine these looking good during the day, but rather than piling, I’m still going to take a “wait and see” position.